 This can also cause serious problems if you’re looking for a loan.
 Since your credit card is charged the full amount of big-ticket purchases, your credit limits bear the brunt and any additional requests for credit can be met with a swift rejection.

-For instance, if you apply for a loan while on an IPP, the lender will rethink your application for one simple reason – your TDSR (Total Debt Servicing Ratio), which is also an important component in determining your credit score.
+For instance, if you apply for a loan while on an IPP, the lender will rethink your application for one simple reason – your TDSR (Total Debt Servicing Ratio).
 When on an IPP, since you’re still charged the full amount, your total debt-to-income ratio will increase and your available credit limit will decrease.
 Lenders usually reject applicants who have a high TDSR.

 These charges can hover around the 3 to 5% mark and while it may not be as high as the normal interest rates of credit cards, it can still make you question your decision of actually buying something or waiting till you have enough funds to cover the purchase.

-Some merchants may absorb the additional fees so you’ll only end up having to pay the total transaction value.
+Some merchants like Courts, Gain City or Harvey Norman may absorb the additional fees so you’ll only need to pay the total transaction value.

-So, when opting for 0% IPP, make sure you check if there are processing fees or additional charges that will be incurred.
+Thus, when opting for 0% IPP, make sure you check if there are additional charges that will be incurred.

 This one’s a no-brainer.
-When you have an IPP on your credit card, you can’t cancel it without paying the outstanding balance in full and even then you’ll end up paying the ‘administration fee’ because it’s earlier than what the tenure states.
+When you have an IPP on your credit card, you can’t cancel it without paying the outstanding balance in full.
+Should you cancel your card early, you’ll have to pay the ‘administration fee’ because it’s earlier than what the tenure states.

-It becomes a problem when purchasing long term services such as gym memberships.
+It becomes a problem when purchasing long-term services such as gym memberships.
 The infamous closure of California Fitness is a prime example.
-People purchased year-long memberships, converted into IPP’s and while the gym is shut, the members are still paying instalments.
+People purchased year-long memberships, converted into IPPs and although the gym is shut, the members are still paying instalments.

-While 0% IPP’s have their benefits that make items you buy more affordable, its misuse can be detrimental to your credit score.
-Not only does your card get charged for the whole amount up front, but the IPP’s can give way for impulse shopping sprees which doesn’t do your monthly budget and savings any good.
+Interest-free instalment plans have their benefits that make items you buy more affordable.
+But misuse it and your credit score could take a hit.
+Your card gets charged for the whole amount up front, reducing your available credit limit.
+Lastly, reliance on IPPs can give way to impulse shopping sprees which don’t do your savings any good.